GDQuest/website/content/news/2020/07/godot-vfx-secrets-release-update/index.md

-+++
+---
+author: nathan
+banner:
+  src: /img/tools/godot/banner-godot-vfx-secrets.png
+date: "2020-07-11T00:00:00-06:00"
-title = "Godot VFX Secrets 1.0 is out now" description = "Our visual effects course for Godot is now out with 4 new effects and lessons.
-Get it now!" author = "nathan"
+description: Our visual effects course for Godot is now out with 4 new effects and lessons.
+Get it now!

-date = 2020-07-11
+keywords:
+- godot
+- course
+title: Godot VFX Secrets 1.0 is out now
-weight = 5
+weight: 5

-keywords = ["godot", "course"]

-[banner]
-src = "/img/tools/godot/banner-godot-vfx-secrets.png"
-+++
+---

 Our [Godot visual effects course](//gdquest.mavenseed.com/courses/godot-vfx-secrets) got its first complete release!
 It is now out of early access.